USS Little Rock (CL-92): Service as Galveston-class guided missile cruiser CLG-4/CG-4 (1957-1976)

 Little Rock arrived at the yard of the New York Shipbuilding Corporation, Camden, N.J., on 13 January 1957, which began conversion of the ship to a guided missile light cruiser on 30 January 1957.
 Change in classification and hull number from CL-92 to CLG-4 became effective on 23 May 1957.
 As converted, Little Rock had a full-load displacement of 15,142 tons and was configured as a fleet flagship.
 New weapon control devices and radars directed her missile battery.
 Little Rock was delivered to the Philadelphia Naval Shipyard on 6 May 1960, where she was commissioned on 3 June 1960, Capt.
 Jewett O Phillips Jr. in command.
 Sen. J. William Fulbright (D-Ark) delivered the address at the commissioning ceremony, attended by 2,000 people.

 Little Rock remained in Philadelphia until 25 July 1960, when she had sea trials off of Virginia.
 Her tests completed, Little Rock sailed for Guantanamo Bay, arriving there on 5 September to begin shakedown training.
 She also visited Port-au-Prince (17-19 September).
 She left Guantanamo Bay on 15 October, to proceed to the missile firing range off the coast of Puerto Rico.
 Little Rock also visited St. Thomas (21-23 October).
 She returned to the Philadelphia Navy Yard, and spent two months at Philadelphia undergoing post-shakedown outfitting.

 Little Rock got underway for Norfolk, on 4 January 1961, and left on 9 January 1961, to participate in Atlantic Fleet Exercise l-61, which lasted until 20 January.
 Departing Philadelphia, on 9 February 1961, Little Rock sailed for her first European cruise in her new role.
 Upon her arrival in the Mediterranean, she was designated flagship for Commander, Cruiser Division Four (ComCruDiv4).
-She was relieved by Newport News (CA-148) as flagship in August 1961, and returned to the U.S., at Naval Operating Base, Norfolk, Va. in September.
+She was relieved by as flagship in August 1961, and returned to the U.S., at Naval Operating Base, Norfolk, Va. in September.
 A month later, she was designated the flagship for Second Fleet.

 Little Rock departed for Bayonne, N.J., on 12 February 1962, and then to Nassau, Bahamas.
 This was her last at-sea period before entering the Norfolk Naval Shipyard in Portsmouth, Va., on 15 March, and received a new bow-mounted sonar installation and electronic detection equipment.

 The cruiser steamed for the Mediterranean on 1 May 1963, for another deployment with the Sixth Fleet.
-She relieved Springfield (CLG-7) as fleet flagship on 11 May.
-During her eight-month deployment, she visited seventeen ports in eight different countries.
+She relieved as fleet flagship on 11 May.
+During her eight-month deployment, she visited 17 ports in eight different countries.
 She was relieved by Springfield on 15 December, at Rota, Spain and returned to her homeport at Norfolk, on 24 December, in time for the crew to celebrate Christmas.
 Leave and maintenance occupied the next two months.